A lot of software keeps coming in, SaaS, AI, CRM, blah blah blah… Whatever.

 I have recently found Kinopio.

-But there is a lot of maintainance required to use them.
+But there is a lot of maintenance required to use them.
 I find that quite autistic.

 Proper thing should just work out of the box, you shouldn’t think of it too much, organize the organizer.